23marabi/lila-chat/README.md

 # Chat Registration System

 The basic backend code needed to register & login to a chat system (to be built).
-Send it the unhashed username and pin, and it'll store it in the `users.json` file with the pin hashed with SHA1.
+Send it the unhashed username and pin, and it'll store it in the database with the pin hashed with SHA1.

 ## API Documentation

+`POST /api/register {"name":"<username>","pin":"<pin>","pronouns":"<pronouns>"}` Register a user if they don't already exist

 `POST /api/register/<name>/<pin>/<pronouns>` Register the username with the pin provided if it doesn't already exist Returns status & reason json.